 Vancouver British Columbia, Canada Travel Guide

-This large park occupies a peninsula at the northwestern edge of Vancouver's downtown core, bordered by Burrard Inlet to the north and east, and English Bay in a westerly direction.
+This large park occupies a peninsula at the northwestern edge of Vancouver's downtown core, bordered by Burrard Inlet in the northern direction and east, and English Bay in a westerly direction.

 Prepare for your visit by considering the best times to travel, entry procedures, budgeting, and health precautions.
 Meticulous preparation makes a smooth and enjoyable experience possible.